Estimated reading time: 3 minutes

 We’ve seen a growing trend in organisations considering the wider economic, social and environmental effects of their procurements.
 This is encouraging news given the numerous benefits; which can include the creation of new jobs, training opportunities and use of regional suppliers to encourage localised economic growth.

 Our recent partnership with OMX exemplifies our joint dedication to supporting the varied complexities of global, strategic procurements.
 This collaboration will provide users with even more data and insights to support the delivery, tracking and measurement of the value promised by suppliers.
 Jointly we provide project teams with the capability to not only build an effective criteria set to drive the best possible socially-focused solutions from suppliers, but to ensure and measure their delivery.

-To find out more about how we support social procurement initiatives please contact us or find out more here
+To find out more about how we support social procurement initiatives please get in touch below or find out more here.